 And now S. To put it simply; S stands for Sport.
 Some say it stands for Speed, but I doubt that.
 I have read it in multiple places it stands for sport, and that is what many have told me as well so I will stick with Sport as well.
 Since CVT gearbox has virtually infinite ratios, in S mode, the ECM of the car adjusts the transmission to provide the best acceleration when the throttle is pressed hard.
 The car holds the gears longer than what it does in D position for more power.
 If you are feeling little sportier, put your car in S and see how the car responds to throttle and gear changes.
 You will hurt your fuel economy, though.

 Whereas, the B stands for Brake or engine braking.
 When you are doing downhill, it is advised to shift the car in B mode.
 It engages the engine braking, and your car won’t free-fall down the slopes.
 It increases the engine drag.
 It also prevents your car brakes from overworking since it takes a major load off of them by helping the car to reduce the speed with gear ratios.
-Also, B is useful when climbing the uphill roads.
-It makes sure the car doesn’t start to crawl backwards when going upwards.
+Also, B is useful when climbing uphill roads.
+It makes sure the car doesn’t start to crawl back when going upwards.
 Whenever you feel it’s going to be either continuous incline or decline, shift your car to B position.
 Some times it says L instead of B. B is mostly written in Toyota cars.

 And to finish it off, that third lever on the left is NOT A CLUTCH!